Celebrating 50 Years Of Service in Western Canada

 Customers are always searching for a fashionable vehicle that has plenty of interior room, and can accommodate various lifestyle needs.
-SUVs and CUVs meet a range of performance needs, such as superb all-purpose family cars, fulfilling off-road driving, and providing for luggage-heavy holiday excursions & even towing trailers.
+CUVs and SUVs meet a range of performance needs, such as superb all-purpose family cars, fulfilling off-road driving, and providing for luggage-heavy holiday excursions & even towing trailers.

 Given that SUVs and CUVs have mostly superseded passenger cars, it stands to reason that the most significant components of truck and tire performance are the same.

-SUV tires are designed to meet the handling and performance requirements of SUV and CUV drivers.
-They are intended to ensure that your car can handle whatever terrain you desire while still offering a pleasant and comfortable ride.
-SUV and CUV tires are available at Trail Tire Auto Centers in various tread designs and types.
-These include;
+SUV tires handle and perform in all types of conditions.
+They can handle all terrains, while still offering a pleasant and comfortable ride.
+A great selection of SUV and CUV tires are available at Trail Tire Auto Centers in various tread designs and types.
+These include:

 Some tires have excess load (XL) ratings that allow users to tow a variety of goods, including campers and boat trailers, as well as snowmobile and utility trailers.
 SUV tires are available for the following vehicles: